A Timeline of Health Care Reforms 2010 – 2022

 • Congress must shop on the health insurance exchanges.

-• Pharmaceutical companies are subject to a new tax.
+• Pharmaceutical companies became subject to a new tax.

-• ObamaCare Medicaid Expansion expands coverage to 15.9 million low-income individuals (The supreme court ruling has given states the opportunity to opt-out of Medicaid expansion).
+• ObamaCare Medicaid Expansion expanded coverage to 15.9 million low-income individuals in states that opt-in.
+The supreme court ruling has given states the opportunity to opt-out of Medicaid expansion.

-• Insurance purchased on the health insurance exchange / marketplace goes into effect.
+• Insurance purchased on the health insurance exchange/marketplace went into effect.

-• Employers will be able to shop on the health insurance exchanges for employee insurance.
+• Employers were able to shop on the health insurance exchanges for employee insurance.

-• Tax credits, tax breaks and help with up-front costs are available to those struggling to pay for insurance.
+• Tax credits, tax breaks and help with up-front costs became available to those struggling to pay for insurance.

 • There is a new tax on medical devices.